 I have been wanting to share this recipe for quite some time.
 I love this classic potato salad, and a couple of friends and relatives have asked me for this recipe, since they have enjoyed it at picnics.
 So here it is!
-It is a recipe I found years ago in my Better Homes and Gardens New Cookbook, and reminds me of the potato salad my German/Swiss grandmother used to make when I was a child.
+It is a recipe I found years ago in my Better Homes and Gardens: New Cook Book, 10th Edition (June 1, 1989) Ring-bound, and reminds me of the potato salad my German/Swiss grandmother used to make when I was a child.
 My husband, not a fan of the mayonnaise and egg type of potato salad, loves it too.
 Since I lean toward the vegetarian end of things, I have tried making this salad without the bacon, and cooking the onions in olive oil.
 But it just doesn’t taste the same.
 So I find the highest quality of bacon I can find.
 It’s not imperative to crumble the bacon and add it to the salad, but it seems important (at least to me) to cook the onions in the bacon drippings.
 I have also tried making it without celery seed, since one time I didn’t have celery seed, and that also didn’t taste as good.
 So I would not leave those two ingredients out unless you really need to.
 As with everything involving vegetables, the better the potatoes, the better this salad will taste as well.
 I am excited that new potatoes will be appearing soon at the farm stands around here.

 We are just kicking off picnic season with Memorial Day weekend upon us, so I thought this would be a fitting time to share this delicious recipe.
 I like this potato salad because it is very portable.
 It tastes good warm, cold, or at room temperature.
 I am sure we will be taking it with us this weekend to my daughter’s soccer tournament.
 I don’t know why, but food often tastes better when eaten outside.
 Maybe because it’s novel and exciting after a long winter, or maybe the fresh air whips up our appetite.
 We have our screened in porch cleaned up and ready to use, and I am looking forward to eating out there as much as possible, in addition to lots of picnics!
 I hope you all have a wonderful weekend!
 With it being Friday, I am going to take this recipe over to Angie’s Fiesta Friday, co-hosted this week by Cooking with Aunt Juju and The Chunky Chef.